SignalK/signalk-java/README.md

 Install on RPi
 --------------

-__The various *.sh scripts are untried with raspbian jessie and the artemis server.
+__The various *.sh scripts need updating with raspbian jessie, jdk11, and the artemis server.
 Mods welcome.__

 See also https://github.com/SignalK/specification/wiki/Raspberry-Pi-Installation-(Java-Server)